GAMS-Software/starter/README.md

 # Starter

-A bash script to start a new Rails project with Lato, Docker and Docker Compose 🚀
+A bash script to start a new Rails project with Docker and Docker Compose 🚀

 ## Prerequisites